predix-app-engine/px-steps/README.md

 [![px-path-guide demo](px-path-guide.png?raw=true)](https://github.com/PredixDev/px-path-guide?target=_blank)

-px-path-guide is a visual representation of a sequence of steps and any associated progress details.
-It can show which steps have been completed, the current step, and later steps.
+px-path-guide is a Polymer web component that is a visual representation of any sequence of steps and progress made on those steps.
+It can show which steps have been completed, the current step, and remaining steps, for example.
+Its visual details (nodes, connecting lines, icons, fonts, etc.) can be styled using custom CSS properties (shown in red in the above diagram).

 ## Overview

-Use the px-path-guide to represent any sequence of steps that can be completed.
+Use the px-path-guide to represent any sequence of steps in a process.
 An example of a process is user account creation, which can consist of this sequence of steps: 1.
 Sign Up, 2.
 Email Confirmation, 3.
 Account Activation and 4.
-Account Configuration.  px-path-guide will can represent this process with a sequence of nodes (circles by default) corresponding to the steps.
+Account Configuration.  px-path-guide can represent this process with a sequence of nodes (circles by default) corresponding to the steps.
 Each step is labeled accordingly.  px-path-guide can place connector lines between adjacent steps.
-Each step's completion state can be symbolized by a font-awesome icon, like a checkmark for a completed step.
+Each step's completion state can be symbolized by a font-awesome icon, like a checkmark ('fa-check') for a completed step.

 ## Usage